Code-With-Abhishek-Kumar/Coding-Notes-and-Useful-Code-Snippets/Mern Stack/05_Java_Script/23_Array/02_Array_Methods/readme.md

 ## 9. Splice

-- The splice() method is used to change the contents of an array by removing or replacing existing elements and/or adding new elements.
-It modifies the original array and returns an array of the removed elements.
+- The splice() method in JavaScript is used to change the contents of an Original array by removing or replacing existing elements and/or adding new elements in array.

+- This Slice method work same as the slice method but the difference is that the slice method does not change the original array but the splice method changes the original array.

-- The splice() method changes the original array and returns the removed elements.
+- The splice() method takes three arguments: the `starting index`, the number of elements to remove element, and the elements to add.

 **Syntax**